MasonMcHugh/Portfolio/README.md

 In this section you can attempt to solve each problem by ustilizing the examples provided throughout the Python code file.

 ## Deployment
+This code can be used to alter any dataset in .csv format with any number of columns and types of variables.

+## Author
+Mason McHugh - DATA1202 Assignment 5 - 04/04/22

+## Acknowledgements
+Original Code by: Omar Al-Trad
+Institution: Durham College